mxnuchim/Portfolio-Jenkins-DevOps/README.md

 ![Screenshot 2023-05-26 at 10 30 51](https://github.com/mxnuchim/Portfolio-Jenkins-DevOps/assets/55309494/5fe8446f-7151-4455-8744-df7b66f27163)

 This is a modern and sleek website template crafted for my DevOps portfolio work.
-I have deployed it for a DevOps project using Jenkins, SOnarQube, Docker, Github Webhooks, and AWS
+I have deployed it for a DevOps project using Jenkins, SOnarQube, Docker, Github Webhooks, and AWS.

 This project was developed with HTML5, Sass, jQuery, and Hammer.js.